Reverse Engineering Google Streetview

 4. Uses less resources than Google Maps

-Starting Down, Going Up
+link Starting Down, Going Up

 My strategy to reverse engineering clients is starting at the activation, opening a Streetview photo sphere, and working up to recursively identify every call I am dependent on for parameters.
 The first call I notice is the following: